Performing at the Mountain Dance and Folk Festival® & Shindig on the Green®

 In keeping with the objective to preserve and showcase our wonderful Southern Appalachian heritage, the Folk Heritage Committee desires that the type of music, dance and storytelling presented at the Mountain Dance and Folk Festival and Shindig on the Green be a true representation of this heritage.

-The Mountain Dance and Folk Festival programming committee considers only traditional musicians and dancers that have supported us at Shindig and fundraisers.
+The Mountain Dance and Folk Festival programming committee primarily considers traditional musicians and dancers that have supported us at Shindig and fundraisers.
 Programming meetings usually take place in February and March.
 Performers are invited to participate by the end of April.
 There is no application for performance.
 If you are a traditional performer or group, and wish to be considered, send an introduction letter and a CD, an audio or video tape to the address below.

 The Shindig on the Green stage performance begins each week at 7:00 p.m. and usually lasts until 10:00 pm.
 Members of a volunteer stage crew choose from bands and performers playing each night amongst the “jammers”.
 Each band plays two selections, which allows enough time for about 12-14 different bands each Shindig.
 Along with the music, traditional clog and smooth dancing teams perform each Saturday for your enjoyment.
 To be considered for a stage slot, bands and musicians are encouraged to arrive around 6:00 p.m., when the informal jamming begins.
 Dance performances are scheduled in advance.